mboyea/mdc/examples/resume.md

 `{\large`{=latex}

-Multidisciplined software engineer with **2.5 years of diverse field experience**.
-Fascinated by the potential of software since 2018.
+Multidisciplined software engineer, building software since 2018.
-Seeks to improve the quality and accessibility of education, commerce, and media through web technologies.
+Seeks to improve the quality and accessibility of education, commerce, and media through computer technologies.
 Highly organized and leadership-oriented.

 `}`{=latex}